Abduction of Shin Sang-ok and Choi Eun-hee: Escape

-To defend themselves should they ever escape North Korea, Choi and Shin decided to sneak in a tape recorder to their conversations with Kim Jong-il so they would have proof that they didn't willingly leave the South.
+To defend themselves should they ever escape North Korea, Choi and Shin decided to sneak in a tape recorder to their conversations with Kim Jong Il so they would have proof that they did not willingly leave the South.
 In one conversation recorded on October 19, 1983, Kim spoke openly about his plot to kidnap Shin and Choi to upgrade North Korea's film industry.
 He told Shin and Choi that it would be best if they spoke to the press saying that they came to North Korea voluntarily.
-Shin and Choi attended a press conference on April 12, 1984 in Belgrade, Yugoslavia where they said they were in North Korea by their own choosing.
+Shin and Choi attended a press conference on April 12, 1984, in Belgrade, Yugoslavia where they said they were in North Korea by their own choosing.

 After finishing Pulgasari, the two were in talks with Kim about another film when they took a trip to Vienna in 1986.
 Kim had requested Choi and Shin travel to the Austrian city to find someone that would finance a biographical film about Genghis Khan.
-On March 12, 1986, the couple checked into the InterContinental Vienna to meet journalist Akira Enoki under the pretense of an interview, and convinced their North Korean bodyguards to leave the room.
-After telling a hotel employee to let the United States embassy know that they were both seeking asylum, Choi and Shin got into a taxicab with Enoki at 12:30pm and sped away.
-After being chased by the North Koreans into traffic congestion, the pair got out of the taxi and sprinted into the embassy.
-The New York Times posted an article on March 22, 1986 announcing that the couple got away from their North Korean caretakers and sought political asylum in the US embassy.
+On March 12, 1986, the couple checked into the InterContinental Vienna to meet a journalist named Akira Enoki under the pretense of an interview, and convinced their North Korean bodyguards to leave the room.
+Choi and Shin managed to get into a taxi and, after being chased by the North Koreans into traffic congestion, the pair got out of the taxi and sprinted into the United States embassy.
+The New York Times posted an article on March 22, 1986, announcing that the couple got away from their North Korean caretakers and sought political asylum in the US embassy.

 Following their escape, Shin lived in the United States for many years working in the film industry before returning home to South Korea.
-North Korea issued a statement denying the claims that Shin and Choi had been kidnapped and instead maintained that Shin and Choi had voluntarily defected to North Korea and when they left they had embezzled a large amount of North Korean money intended to finance the Genghis Khan film.
+North Korea issued a statement denying the claims that Shin and Choi had been kidnapped and instead maintained that Shin and Choi had voluntarily defected to North Korea and claimed they embezzled a large amount of North Korean money intended to finance the Genghis Khan film.